 Cloud-based tools are a must for remote companies.
 There are no paper checks in this business.

-Quickbooks was our previous choice because it was built into our old bank account (Bank of America) and integrated with our accounting software, Quickbooks.
+Quickbooks was our original choice because it was built into our old bank account at Bank of America and integrated with our accounting software, Quickbooks.

-We use Gusto for full-time and part-time US employees who receive W2s.
-Gusto integrates with Tsheets for time tracking for hourly employees.
+We use Rippling for full-time and part-time US employees who receive W2s.
+Rippling integrates with Tsheets for time tracking for hourly employees.

 For US-based contractors who are "1099-ed," we use Bill.com.
-Contractors send their monthly or project-based invoices to our unique email address, Bill.com proceses the invoice, then we batch send payment when processing our Account Payable (AP) for the month.
+Contractors send their monthly or project-based invoices to our @bill.com email address.
+Then our accountants approve and pay the invoices every week when processing our Accounts Payable (AP).
 Bill.com then sends a check or payment via direct deposit.

 Bill.com is a huge improvement over our old process where contractors emailed invoices to a Gmail address then I sent payment via Paypal.
 Now we receive, process, and pay invoices all from Bill.com.